pvdz/preval/tests/cases/dot_call/json_parse.md

 $( a );
 `````

+## Todos triggered

+- maybe fix the type for calling this builtin?
+- inline async functions safely (because await)
+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $JSON_parse

 ## Globals

 BAD@!
 Found 1 implicit global bindings:

 fetchFromStore

 ## Runtime Outcome

 Should call `$` with:
  - 1: '<function>'